developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/input/barcode/index.md

 * **Code ID Type Symbol -** Inserts a Zebra-defined single-character prefix.

+**Connection Idle Time -** Specifies the length of time (in seconds) for a peripheral Bluetooth scanner to remain connected until transitioning to standby mode to conserve battery power.

 **Decode Haptic Feedback -** Enable the mobile computer to vibrate to indicate a successful decode.

 **Decode Audio Feedback -** Select an audio tone to play to indicate a successful decode.